MSU HRPP Manual Section 3-1

 Institutional Stem Cell Research Committee

-Sponsored Programs Administration (SPA) reports to ORI and the Vice President for Finance and Treasurer and includes the Office of Sponsored Programs (OSP) and Contract and Grant Administration (CGA).
+The Office of Sponsored Programs (OSP) reports to ORI.
 OSP manages financial and contractual aspects of submitting proposals to non-industrial external sponsors and reviews, negotiates, and accepts the terms of awards.
-CGA manages awards after they are made to the university.
 Any non-industry agreement that involves financial transactions and obligations between MSU and other parties must be reviewed by OSP.
-CGA is responsible for the administration of awards (industrial and non-industrial) according to sponsor's and MSU regulations.

 Business CONNECT (BC) reports to ORI and manages financial and contractual aspects of submitting proposals to industrial external sponsors.
 Any industry agreement that involves financial transactions and obligations between MSU and other parties must be reviewed by BC.
+Individuals within BC are notified when an IRB submission involves an industry sponsored clinical trial.

-• The contract negotiator evaluates whether the AAHRPP required language has been included in the agreement and negotiates with the sponsor to include AAHRPP required language.
+- The contract negotiator evaluates whether the AAHRPP required language has been included in the agreement and negotiates with the sponsor to include AAHRPP required language.

-• The contract negotiator completes a worksheet to document their review.
+- The contract negotiator completes a worksheet to document their review.

-• The contract negotiator provides the completed worksheet to the HRPP staff.
+- The contract negotiator provides the completed worksheet to the HRPP staff.

-• The HRPP staff verifies that the agreement includes the required AAHRPP language and that the consent and agreement are congruent.
+- The HRPP staff verifies that the agreement includes the required AAHRPP language and that the consent and agreement are congruent.

-• The HRPP staff communicates and works with the contract negotiator if there is any question of whether the agreement includes the necessary AAHRPP language or if the agreement and consent are congruent and may involve MSU legal counsel as needed.
+- The HRPP staff communicates and works with the contract negotiator if there is any question of whether the agreement includes the necessary AAHRPP language or if the agreement and consent are congruent and may involve MSU legal counsel as needed.

-• The IRB reviews the final consent form for approval.
+- For studies reviewed by an MSU IRB, the IRB reviews the final consent form for approval.

 MSU Technologies